userapp-io/userapp-ember/README.md

 When an error occurs the `error` object will contain more information about it.

+Use the option `usernameIsEmail` (see *Configuration*) to specify that the username also should be used as the email.

 **Set up your routes**

 The application route should extend `Ember.UserApp.ApplicationRouteMixin`.
 Login and signup routes should extend `Ember.UserApp.FormControllerMixin`.
 And all protected routes should extend `Ember.UserApp.ProtectedRouteMixin`.